MEET OUR TEACHERS

 Berklee College of Music, B.A in Professional Music

 Born in Morristown, New Jersey and raised in Boston, Bill began his musical journey on guitar at age 11.
 With one year of lessons under his belt, he started his first band and has not looked back since.
 While engaging in his studies, Bill worked as an audio engineer and session guitarist in both Boston and Los Angeles.
 After graduating from Berklee Magna Cum Laude, Bill moved to Los Angeles to continue his career as a session guitarist and audio engineer.
 Currently Bill works throughout Greater Los Angeles in both live and studio settings.
-He believes playing the guitar should be enjoyable and rewarding, and he hopes his students feel as passionate about playing their instrument as he does!
+Bill is passionate about the guitar.
+He believes playing the guitar should be enjoyable and rewarding, and he hopes to share that passion with his students.

 University of Southern California, B.M. in Classical Guitar